 “I don’t want airbrushing or Photoshop because it makes me feel bad about myself.
 I need to get used to seeing my pores and wrinkles, and I think women aren’t encouraged to find those beautiful.
 Women are inherently gorgeous in our own special way, and I want us to feel better about things like lines or a lack of symmetry.
 As an ethnic minority, I don’t want my skin lightened.
 I don’t want my nose to be made smaller or to look more Euro-centric.
 I want to look like where I’m from, and I want to look that way with pride.
 So, it just means a lot to me.
 I’m not doing it for attention, but it’s something I’m doing to protect myself.”

 How to truly embrace that self-worth transcends social media presence

 Sara Kuburic: “Focus on the relationship with yourself versus how other people relate to you.
 Change the conversation and think what a massive shift it would be if we put as much effort into the relationship we have with ourselves as we do with other people.
 It would change the way we present ourselves on social media too because most of that is us wanting attention, acknowledgement and appreciation.
-None of those things is wrong but social media can be set up in a way that makes us try to get it—and that is quite harmful to us.”
+None of those things is wrong but social media can be set up in a way that makes us try to get it—and that is quite harmful to us.”a

 Their thoughts on certain challenges (e.g. Earphones Waist Challenge) on social media platforms that can negatively affect young women and their self-esteem or body image